ooni/ooni.org/content/about/glossary.md

 ### ASN

 An Autonomous System Number (ASN) is a unique identifier of an autonomous system (AS).
-This number allows its autonomous system to exchange routing information with other systems.
+This number allows the respective autonomous system to exchange routing information with other systems.

-Internet Service Providers (ISPs) must have an officially registered ASN.
+An Internet Service Provider (ISP) usually has an officially registered ASN (and they can have more than one ASN).

 OONI Probe collects the ASN to identify the network in which each test was performed.

-A simple Google search of an ASN number will show you which ISP it corresponds to.
-For example, if you search "AS30722", you will see that it belongs to "Vodafone Italia".
+Looking up an ASN number in a web search engine (such as Google) will show you which ISP it corresponds to.
+For example, searching for "AS30722" should return "Vodafone Italia".

 ### BGP

-The Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the internet.
+The Border Gateway Protocol (BGP) is a protocol used by Autonomous Systems (AS) on the internet to exchange routing information.
+With this information they are able to discover which AS is responsible for which set of IP addresses and what is the path IP packets need to take in order to reach that particular AS.

 BGP data, aggregated and published by organizations such as [RIPE](https://www.ripe.net/) and [CAIDA](https://www.caida.org/), can be useful